fjp/fjp.github.io/collections/_design-patterns/singleton-pattern.md

 The static method `getInstance()` works as follows:
 If `uniqueInstance` is `null`, then no instance was created yet.
 In this case, `Singleton` is instantiated through its private constructor and assigned to to `uniqueInstance`.
 If `uniqueInstance` wasn't `null`, then it was previously created and is therefore returned.
+Because the `getInstance()` is a static method, it allows access from anywhere in the code using `Singleton::getInstance()`.
+This is just as easy as accessing a global variable but with the advantage of lazy instantiaion.

 <p>
 Note that if we never need the instance, it never gets created.
 This is lazy instantiation.